hitesh3004/Photome/README.md

 # Photome
-Photome is an on-line photo social network system.
+Photome is an on-line photo social network application.

 #Purpose of the project
 In this project, I have designed and implemented a database system for a web based photo social sharing application.
 I have also provided the web based interface to the database.
 The final system is functional and is similar to Flickr!